twbs/bootstrap/README.md

     # (then add ~/bin to your $PATH if it's not there already)

 Make sure the user you want to use uglifyjs has the .node_libraries directory properly configured in their home dir.

+### Installation for Windows Users

+Installing the prerequisites on windows is actually quite painless.
+Install node.js via the latest .msi installer.
+Then install the dependencies using:

++ npm install less
++ npm install uglify-js

+After you're done just update your PATH environment variable to include the bin/ directories containing the lessc and uglifyjs commands.

 Building Bootstrap